 Between 2014 and 2017 I completed my Masters by research into eco-psychotherapy, and in 2018 I developed and delivered Australia’s first tertiary level course in eco-psychotherapy to training therapists in VIC and QLD.
 Eco-psychotherapy continues to be a research interest of mine.

-I have been researching and teaching eco-psychotherapy for over five years.
+I have now been researching and teaching eco-psychotherapy for over five years.
 If you are interested in learning more about eco-psychotherapy sessions, please get in touch.
-In the meantime, you may also be interested to read my blog entry on eco-psychology or learn a little about my research into contact with nature.
+In the meantime, you may also be interested to read my blog entries on eco-psychology or eco-psychotherapy, or read a little more about my research into contact with nature.